-Ryan said during an investor relations session that the company plans to launch its major franchises on non-console platforms such as mobiles, encouraged by its “very successful” first steps into the PC gaming market, MacRumors, citing VideoGamesChronicles reported.
+During an investor relations session, Ryan said that the company plans to launch its major franchises on non-console platforms such as mobiles, encouraged by its “very successful” first steps into the PC gaming market, MacRumors, citing VideoGamesChronicles reported.

 The CEO presented research suggesting mobile gaming generated $121 billion worldwide in 2020, compared to $62 billion brought in by the console market and $42 billion generated by the PC gaming market, demonstrating the case for the company to move into mobile gaming.